 1.3: The Scientific Method

 Generally, predictions are tested using carefully-designed experiments.
-Based on the outcome of these experiments, the original explanation may need to be refined, and new hypotheses and questions can be generated.
+Based on the outcome of these experiments, the original hypothesis may need to be refined, and new hypotheses and questions can be generated.
 Importantly, this illustrates that the scientific method is not a stepwise recipe.
 Instead, it is a continuous refinement and testing of ideas based on new observations, which is the crux of scientific inquiry.

 Making Observations and Formulating Hypotheses